-The constituents of potential concern (COPC) for water consist primarily of semi-volatile organic compounds from #6 fuel oil.
-Results of ground water sampling (non-detect for all parameters sampled) indicate that constituents in the soil material have not significantly impacted groundwater quality.
+The constituents of potential concern (COPCs) for soil consist primarily of metals, PCBs and PAHs.
+Results of ground water sampling indicate that constituents in the soil/fill material have impacted ground water quality slightly with metals and to a lesser extent PCBs and PAHs, requiring treatment prior to use.